yakumo221/AVUR-LLM/README.md

 # Robust LLM-based Audio-Visual Speech Recognition with Sparse Modality Alignment and Visual Unit-Guided Refinement

-This repository currently provides checkpoints and llm-finetune code for the paper **"Robust LLM-based Audio-Visual Speech Recognition with Sparse Modality Alignment and Visual Unit-Guided Refinement"**.
+This repository currently provides checkpoints for the paper **"Robust LLM-based Audio-Visual Speech Recognition with Sparse Modality Alignment and Visual Unit-Guided Refinement"**.
 We plan to release the training and finetune code after the paper is formally accepted.

 ## Installation